drocheam/optrace/docs/source/details/tracing.rst

 It is important to note that due to the nature of interpolation, the minimum and maximum surface values may exceed the specified data range.
-A warning informs the user about the occurence of large deviations.
+A warning informs the user about the occurrence of large deviations.

 ------------

 **References**

 .. footbibliography::